-The silicon die, respectively the IC or hardware, in several versions:

-Each version differences from each other just by the input capacity of the radio frequency interface RFI or by the additional metal layer on top with according firmware and optional software of the security controller, as defined in the chapters above.

-The TOE is also delivered in various configurations, achieved by means of blocking.

-The user's guidance documentation including hardware, software, Flash Loader, secure coding, and other reference manuals.
+- The silicon die, respectively the IC or hardware, in several versions: - Each version differences from each other just by the input capacity of the RFI or by the additional metal layer on top. - The TOE is also delivered in various configurations, achieved by means of blocking. - The user's guidance documentation including hardware, software, Flash Loader, secure coding, and other reference manuals.